 There’s no way to know if a program similar to that will come back, so you may need to do this in the future again.

 You also needed to file a return to reconcile your Premium Tax Credits.

 Additionally, you’ll need to file an income tax return with no income if you are interested in any of those prescription discounts that the manufacturers offer.

 In order to get on the free or discounted prescription program, you need to verify your income each year and that is done by sending them a copy of your income tax return.

 TAXABLE INCOME (WHAT GETS REPORTED ON THE INCOME TAX RETURN)

 There is a reason the form is called an “income” tax return.

-That reason is because you only have to report income.
+That reason is that you only have to report taxable income.